 Advantages of Natural Seasoning of Wood

-There are many reasons for drying wood, improving of properties of wood to be used for construction is the main aim.
+There are many reasons for drying wood, and improving properties of wood to be used for construction is the main aim.
 Four main Advantages of Natural Seasoning of Wood include:

-To increase dimensional stability.
-Wood shrinks across the grain (not along the grain) when it dries.
-If wood is cut to size before it is seasoned, it will shrink during drying and thus be undersized in its final form.
+Wood shrinks across the grain (not along it) when it dries.
+If wood is cut to size before seasoned, it will shrink during drying and thus be undersized in its final form.
 Natural seasoning of wood helps to improve its stability by reducing its moisture content.
 This can help to prevent warping, cracking, and other forms of damage that can occur as a result of changes in moisture levels.

 Another advantage of natural seasoning of Wood is that the weight of lumber will be reduced by 35 percent or more by removing most of the water in the wood or, as we say, by "seasoning."

-To increase the strength.
-As wood dries, the stiffness, hardness and strength of the wood increases.
+As the wood dries, the stiffness, hardness, and strength of the wood increase.
 Most species of wood increase their strength characteristics by 50 percent or more during the process of drying to 15 percent moisture content.